 Both our NZ programs provide multiple opportunities to take advantage of the stunning scenery, however they differ in what they provide.
 Our adventure program is meant as an introduction to what’s possible with cross-cultural training, while our development program is meant for athletes seeking to utilize the potential of rowing abroad to define their physiological and personal edge.

-Our international programs are designed more as ‘programs’ than kids’ ‘rowing camps’, and may allow athletes to row with some of New Zealand’s best and with other rowers from the U.S. and around the world.
-We run admissions given our desire to provide for athlete goals, a desire to maintain solid relationships with our partners abroad, and the importance of group quality insofar as their commitment to rowing.
+Our international programs are designed more as ‘programs’ than kids’ ‘rowing camps’, allowing athletes to row with kiwis, other rowers from the U.S., and juniors from around the world.
+We run admissions given our desire to provide for athlete goals, to maintain solid relationships with our partners abroad, and to support group quality insofar as their commitment to rowing.

-Ultimately although the two opportunities we offer in New Zealand differ greatly, our New Zealand alumni are some of our strongest proponents – and though it is a long flight, around 90% express interest in returning to the country upon program completion.
+Although the two opportunities we offer in New Zealand are challenging, our New Zealand alumni are some of our strongest proponents.
+While it is a long flight, around 90% express interest in returning to the country upon program completion.
 Some already have.